cmdap/ng-wizard/README.md

   { path: '**', redirectTo: '' },
 ];
 ```
+The `name` option is the only mandatory option.
+Every wizard needs to have a unique `name` defined on its route.

 Currently the supported configuration options which can be overwritten are (with their default values):
 ```typescript
 {